 A trust can be an effective tool for transferring assets to a spouse while reducing estate taxes and maintaining control over the assets even after you have passed away.
 A simple revocable trust or irrevocable trust may suit your needs, or you may want to consider one of the three trusts with distinct benefits for spouses, listed at the right.

 Depending on the size of your account balance, designating your spouse as beneficiary may have advantages and disadvantages.
-To learn about the options your spouse will have when inheriting an IRA, see If you are the surviving spouse of an IRA owner in Fidelity Viewpoints®.
+To learn about the options your spouse will have when inheriting an IRA, see Viewpoints Inheriting an IRA from your spouse.

 The rules for 401(k)s and other qualified retirement plans may be different from those for IRAs, including special provisions for spouses.
 For example, if you are married and you want to designate beneficiaries other than your spouse, you may need written consent from your spouse.